 Chávez was named one of FORTUNE’s World’s Greatest Leaders (2016) and honored as one of the most creative people in business by Fast Company (2014).
 She has been inducted into the U.S. News & World Report’s STEM Leadership Hall of Fame.
 Recognized for her work supporting and empowering Hispanic communities, Chávez was the recipient of the 2013 Excellence in Community Service Award from the Mexican American Legal Defense and Educational Fund, as well as the 2013 Graciela Olivarez La Raza Award from UnidosUS (formerly the National Council of La Raza).
 She is also a member of the National Board of Directors for the Mexican American Legal Defense and Educational Fund.

-Chávez is currently chief strategy officer and senior vice president of external affairs at the National Council on Aging (NCOA), the nation’s oldest advocacy organization dedicated to helping Americans navigate the challenges of aging.
+Anna Maria Chávez has been appointed by The National School Boards Association (NSBA), the leading advocate for public education as its Executive Director and Chief Executive Officer (CEO).
+She previously was the chief strategy officer and senior vice president of external affairs at the National Council on Aging (NCOA), the nation’s oldest advocacy organization dedicated to helping Americans navigate the challenges of aging.
 In this role, she is responsible for advancing the organization’s mission to improve the health and economic security of 10 million older adults by 2020.

 From 2011-16, Chávez was the first woman of color to lead the iconic Girl Scouts of the USA, where she helped bring the 104-year-old institution into the future with an historic girl-centric organizational redesign.
 Additionally, she instilled a focus on teaching girls about technology and social entrepreneurship, including adding new badges in fields like financial literacy and STEM education.